How to Exercise With Weighted Hula Hoop: Top 5 Exercises

 Traditional Hula Hoops are circular objects in the form of a large hoop that is used to be twirled around various parts of the body, especially the waist.
+This article helps you to know how to exercise with weighted hula hoop.

 You probably think of dumbells and medicine balls when you think of workout equipment.
 Something you probably don’t think about is using a weighted hula hoop.
 Weighted hula hoops are just a heavier version of a regular hula hoop.

-Health Benefits of Using Hula Hoops
+1. Health Benefits Of Using Hula Hoops

-The misconception is that a hula hoop is just a toy for kids to play with, and it simply has no place in the workout.
+The misconception is that a hula hoop1 is just a toy for kids to play with, and it simply has no place in the workout.
 The reality is that it can be a handy tool for workouts and can offer you some significant benefits for both kids and healthy adults.
 Here are some advantages.

 Typically, you can burn 200 to 300 calories on a routine basis in gym workouts and routines.
 That’s a great calorie burn.
 It is a bonus for someone trying to lose weight by burning more calories than they are acquiring.

+If you are looking for a full-body workout with minimal equipment, then using weighted hula hoops is the right choice for you.
 The hula hoop can give you a full-body workout and adapt your body resistance regimen.
 You can do lunges while working your arms with the weighted hula hoop.

 It all depends on how you use the routine and hula hoop options.
 You can work your abs, arms, shoulders, legs, and core.
 You can also do various yoga poses for balancing using the smart weighted hula hoop.
+If you have a problem with your spine and back, your posture is one of the most important things that you will be told to work on.

 By using hula hoops regularly, you will automatically have a great posture.
 This is because you have to hold the hoop properly and have a proper posture while doing it for many techniques.
 You must keep your back and spine straight, which involves developing your muscle strength.